pattern-zones-co/koine/docs/api-reference.md

 # API Reference

 The gateway provides interactive API documentation at the `/docs` endpoint powered by [Scalar](https://scalar.com/).
-The raw OpenAPI 3.1 specification is available at the `/openapi.yaml` endpoint.
+The raw OpenAPI 3.1 specification is available at the `/openapi.yaml` endpoint (see [openapi.yaml](openapi.yaml) for the full specification).

 ## Authentication